 CRH started talking with the city and DOT almost a year ago.
 They are trying to follow the guidelines and recommendations of the Stone Avenue Master Plan (SAMP).
 They hope to have plans to the Design Review Board next month (a sneak peek), requesting approval at the Oct 1st meeting, with the second reading of the PD at the November 9th meeting.
 They hope for PC and Council approval by the end of the year.
 Before that, they will be holding a public meeting (TBA) which we encourage you to attend (especially those that could not make it to the neighborhood meetings) and voice your concerns or comments.
 They hope to start roadwork mid-November with completion in approximately 3 months.
 Site construction is expected by February, 2016.
 Vertical construction should begin next June with an October 2017 completion date.

 One of the biggest issues deals with the roads.
 All 3 are owned by the state.
-Although the SAMP called for narrowing the road, DOT said no. That was brought up as a concern to residents…the perceived disconnect between the SAMP and npreality…more density and narrow roads.
+Although the SAMP called for narrowing the road, DOT said no. That was brought up as a concern to residents…the perceived disconnect between the SAMP and reality…more density and narrow roads.
 In this development Stone Ave. will have 2 lanes in both directions with turn lanes to avoid holding up traffic, taking land from both this property and Canal Insurance to widen the road and the traffic lanes.
 The road will still have to funnel down under the bridge…a necessary evil which concerned many residents; however, DOT engineers pronounced this bridge in good conditions with no plans to renovate any time soon.
 Roads, traffic and pedestrian access and safety were probably the major concerns of the participants.
 They are trying to maintain a compromise between widening the road and improving walkability.
 There will be well-marked cross walks, traffic lights and landscape barriers between the sidewalks and the road for safety, providing access from all sides.
 Some suggestions by the residents are not possible due to privately owned property which would be involved.

 Another big issue brought up was the closing of Column Street.
 They have done traffic studies at peak hours, including traffic generated by their development, the development at Stone and Main, and the increase based on the projected growth factor.
 The result was that the road would handle the traffic.
 This study found that at present less than 200 cars use Column Street at peak hours.
 Exit from Earle Street onto Wade Hampton will be a right turn only…from Wade Hampton onto Earle also right turn only….a new median will prohibit left turns.
 They are still in meetings with DOT regarding some free flow lanes, turn lanes, etc. on the other roads.
 This should be worked out and presented at the public meeting.
 It was suggested that an overhead crosswalk would be helpful and they agreed to look into it.
 While many had reservations about traffic flow and impacts on the neighboring streets, most of the changes made will be improvements to both Wade Hampton, East Stone Ave. and North Church Street.